 Child Welfare In Cross-Border Situations

 This section contains information on the procedures, legislation and agreements related to cross-border situations concerning child welfare.
-Child welfare falls within the mandate of the Ministry of Social Affairs and Health, and child welfare measures fall within the mandate of the local authorities (municipalities).
+Child welfare falls within the mandate of the Ministry of Social Affairs and Health, and child welfare measures fall within the mandate of the local authorities (Wellbeing services counties).
 In certain cross-border child welfare cases, the Central Authorities may, however, assist the competent authorities.

-In cross-border situations concerning child welfare, the Brussels II a Regulation, binding on the EU Member States, and the Hague Child Protection Convention (Treaty Series 9/2011) may be applicable.
+In cross-border situations concerning child welfare, the 2019 Brussels II a Regulation (also called Brussels II b Regulation), binding on the EU Member States, and the Hague Child Protection Convention (Treaty Series 9/2011) may be applicable.

 How can the Central Authority be of assistance?

 The Central Authority may request for information on foreign law and transmit requests for reports on the situation of a child and placement of a child.
 The requesting authority is responsible for the expenses for the necessary documents and translations and for the possible advocate's fees.
 The Central Authority may also, where possible, enquire into the contact information of foreign advocates through the Central Authority of the foreign country in question.

 Between the EU Member States (with the exception of Denmark), the 2019 Brussels II a Regulation is applied (Council Regulation (EU) 2019/1111 of 25 June 2019 on jurisdiction, the recognition and enforcement of decisions in matrimonial matters and the matters of parental responsibility, and on international child abduction (recast)).

 Between the Nordic countries, the Convention containing rules of private international law regarding marriage, adoption and guardianship is in force (Convention of 6 February 1931 between Finland, Iceland, Norway, Sweden and Denmark containing rules of private international law regarding marriage, adoption and guardianship, Treaty Series 20/1931).